grafana/tempo/docs/tempo/website/operations/consistent_hash_ring.md

 ### Accessing the rings

-#### Distributor ring
-Accessible at `/distributor/ring` on connecting to the distributor's http endpoint
+- Distributor ring: accessible at `/distributor/ring` on connecting to the distributor's http endpoint

-#### Ingester ring
-Accessible at `/ingester/ring` on connecting to the distributor's http endpoint
+- Ingester ring: accessible at `/ingester/ring` on connecting to the distributor's http endpoint

-#### Compactor ring
-Accessible at `/compactor/ring` on connecting to the compactor's http endpoint
+- Compactor ring: accessible at `/compactor/ring` on connecting to the compactor's http endpoint